cryptobern/thetacrypt/design/formats/pkcs1.md

    document, a collision attack is easily translated into a signature forgery.
 Therefore, the value L / 2 should be at least equal to the desired security level in bits of the signature scheme (a security level of B bits means that the best attack has complexity 2B).
-The same rule of thumb can be applied to RSAES-OAEP; it is RECOMMENDED that the bit length of the seed (which is equal to the bit length of the hash output) be twice the desired security level in bits.

 ##  Mask Generation Functions